rdkcentral/Lightning-ui/docs/CollectionWrapper/index.md

 ```
 This signal requires you to return a promise that returns either Item, or if there are no Item you should return `false`.
 If you return `false` the enableRequest will be automatically changed to `false` aswell.

+### onItemsRepositioned
+This signal is fired when the Items have been repositioned by the Collection Wrapper.

 ## Available methods